 However, there's more to it than that.
 Subprime lenders also calculate two important ratios when qualifying an applicant: your debt to income (DTI) ratio and payment to income (PTI) ratio.

 Subprime lenders have limits when it comes to these two ratios put in place to benefit you.
-The reason for these is to help applicants create a realistic budget for their car payment.
+The reason for this is to help applicants create a realistic budget for their car payments.

 The goal with a bad credit auto loan should be to improve your credit while also getting the vehicle you need.
 If you make all of the payments on time, your credit can improve considerably by the end of the loan term.
 The minimum income requirement, along with the DTI and PTI ratios, help you better map out your car buying budget so you purchase an affordable vehicle, which makes it easier to successfully pay back the loan.